 Such an icon expresses a real truth, more profound than the utilitarian question of “who will be the most productive breadwinner.”
-Insofar as the physical tilling of the earth can be done by technology and technical manipulation of matter and energy (from “the simple machines” to the largest diesel powered combines) men and women are equal in their intellectual abilities to subdue the earth through technology.
-But if all material objects – objects which are never “evil” things, but created things, and part of a good material creation – are meant to support humanity, and if material must be moved by force that it may be used for the good, then the appropriate icon to match the physical disparity between the sexes is that of a gardener who is a man: the man Jesus of Nazareth, called the Christ.[iii]
+Insofar as the physical tilling of the earth can be done by technology and technical manipulation of matter and energy (from “the simple machines” to the largest, satellite controlled, diesel powered combines) men and women are equal in their intellectual abilities to subdue the earth through technology.
+But if all material objects – objects which are never “evil” things, but created things, and part of a good material creation – are meant to support humanity, and if material must be moved by force so that it may be used for good ends, then the appropriate icon to match the physical disparity between the sexes is that of a gardener who is a man: the man Jesus of Nazareth, called the Christ.[iii]

 What is the corresponding icon of femininity relating to women’s comparative physical “weakness”?
 There is no such icon.
 For the corresponding icon of femininity does not show weakness as the opposite of physical strength, but it shows spiritual life, spiritual existence, as the fulfillment of man’s physical nature.
 That icon is the Pieta, the mourning of the mother over the bodily death of her own son, her own “flesh and blood.”
 Why should death be mourned if the body, the thing of physical-capability and strength, is opposed to the spirit?
 If the body and the spirit are opposed, then death is not to be mourned, for it is then the “liberation” of the spirit.
 But if death is to be mourned, then the body is good; good, but not good without the fulfillment of the spirit.
 Because it is a woman’s own body that nourishes the body of each new human being, women represent in an iconographic way that otherworldly “integration” of the body, which God desires to bring to a great spiritual fulfillment for the human family.